albina-euregio/albina-website/README.md

 Use `npm start` and browse to http://localhost:8080/ to use webpack's dev server.

+### Run with sample data

+Use `npm run start-dev` and browse to http://localhost:8080/ to use webpack's dev server.

+Configuration for dev (enviroment) is defined in config-dev.json, which overrides settings in config.json

 ## Deployment

 Use `npm run build` to create a (minified) production build.